Inflationary relics from an Ultra-Slow-Roll plateau: Adiabatic fluctuations and generalized

 For each curvature profile $\zeta(r)$ generated with an amplitude $\mu < \mu^{\rm bub}_c$ (which therefore does not lead to the formation of vacuum bubbles), we perform relativistic numerical simulations in spherical symmetry to track the collapse of adiabatic curvature fluctuations, from super-horizon scales up to the moment of PBH formation.
 In particular, we use the numerical code SPriBHoS-II \cite{Escriva:2025eqc} (see also \cite{escriva_solo}), which employs a new methodology based on the Misner–Sharp formalism \cite{PhysRev.136.B571} to follow the hydrodynamic collapse of generic curvature fluctuations (type-I and type-II) by using the trace of the extrinsic curvature.
 We refer the reader to that work for further details on the numerical procedure.
 We then iterate over different realizations of $\mu$ to determine the critical threshold conditions, defining this value as $\mu^{\rm adi}_{c}$.
 This can be converted into a threshold associated with the Gaussian curvature fluctuation $\zeta_G$, denoted by $\mu^{\zeta_G}_{c}= \mu^{\rm adi}_c/\dot{\phi}_{\rm bkg}(N_*)$, from which we define the peak height $\nu^{\rm adi}_{c}=\mu^{\zeta_G}_{c}/\sigma_{\zeta_G}(N_*)$, being $\sigma_{\zeta_G}(N_*)$ the width of the power spectrum of $\mathcal{P}_{\zeta_G}(N_*,k)$.
 The corresponding numerical results for these cases are shown in Table~\ref{tab:num_results}.
 For the mean profile $(n,m)=(0,0)$ we find that $\mu^{\rm adi}_c \approx 2.455 \cdot 10^{-5}$ and $\mathcal{C}_c(r_m) \approx 0.485$ (being $r_m$ the location of the maximum of the critical compaction function), and we also list the threshold for the other realizations $(n,m)$.
-When comparing the threshold obtained for the mean profile with that of the analytical template using the case $A = -0.1$ (motivated by Fig.\ref{fig:A_factor_gamma}, which is related to the maximum of the power spectrum),